jasjotp/RealEstate_Streaming_Pipeline/README.md

 ### Breakdown

-- **Scraping**: Playwright fetches real estate listings from Zoopla as JSON and pushes them to Kafka
+- **Scraping**: Playwright fetches real estate listings from Zoopla as JSON
+- **OpenAI GPT-4o**: Extracts structured property data (address, price, size, etc.) from listing HTML using a well-prompted LLM call.
 - **Kafka Broker**: Stores each scraped listing as a message in the `properties` topic
 - **Spark Consumer**: Listens to the Kafka topic, transforms and parses the messages, then writes to Cassandra
 - **Cassandra**: Stores all listings in a table under `property_streams.properties`